LeoMcclung/volsunga-v1-alpha/README.md

 - Current build requires a PC, OSX version coming soon

-### Installing and Playing the Game
+### Installing and Playing the Game (coming soon)

-- Download the files privided in the google drive link
-- Double click on the volsung-testv4.exe file
+- Simply download and double click the Volsunga-Alpha-v1.exe file and play the game!
-- Play!

 ## Built With